CodeFontana/WinOffline/README.md

 -dbpassword \<password\> (or -dbpasswd \<password\>)
 > Provide password for provided sql account.
 Requires the (-dbuser) switch to be provided.
 If this switch is omitted, the user will be prompted.

+-dbserver \<server name\>
+> Provide a server host name, as required for connecting to the database.

 -dbinstance \<instance name\>
 > Provide a non-default instance name, as required for connecting to the database.